 Independent schools in the United Kingdom

-The United Kingdom has a tradition of private schools, also called independent schools.
-These schools generally follow the British curriculum but aren’t obligated to and can offer a broader range of subjects if they wish.
+The United Kingdom has a tradition of independent (private) schools.
+While these schools generally follow the British curriculum, they aren’t obligated to and can offer a broader range of subjects if they wish.
 More and more private schools in the UK are starting to provide students with the opportunity to study the IB.

-Private schools tend to offer a higher teaching standard and smaller class sizes.
-Fees at private schools are high, though.
+Independent schools tend to have smaller class sizes, resulting in more individualised attention for each student.
+These schools do charge tuition fees, though, and they can be pricey.
 On top of school fees, you will also have to budget for other expenses such as uniforms and stationery.
 Some private schools offer a limited number of scholarships for students who are particularly gifted.

 Useful links